-Promoting Friendship Among Preschoolers Who Are Blind or Visually Impaired
+Promoting Friendship Among Preschoolers Who Are Blind or Low Vision

 The preschool years are all about learning to be a friend.
 In fact, much of the preschool curriculum is devoted to supporting the development of skills for interacting with peers.
-Children with visual impairment often need intentional help in developing the skills that can lead to strong peer relationships.
+Children with blindness or low vision often need intentional help in developing the skills that can lead to strong peer relationships.

 Familiarity with Toys and Materials

 Much peer interaction is centered on the materials that are in a typical preschool classroom.
 Provide your child opportunities to explore these items.
-Children with visual impairment cannot see to copy the play of others.
+Children with blindness or low vision cannot see to copy the play of others.
 Your child may find it helpful to be shown how to play with various materials in the classroom.
 Talk to your preschool teacher about borrowing classroom materials overnight so that your child can independently explore the items.
-Once your child is familiar with the materials, you can show your child how he might play with them in the classroom.
-This will help your child learn to play while also showing him how fun play can be.
+Once your child is familiar with the materials, you can show your child how they might play with them in the classroom.
+This will help your child learn to play while also showing them how fun play can be.

 Familiarity with Pretend Play